Finite Element Operator Network for Solving Elliptic-type parametric PDEs: Finite element operator network (FEONet)

 In order to provide appropriate theoretical backgrounds for the proposed method, it would be reasonable to show that our solution is sufficiently close to the approximate solution computed by the proposed scheme for various external forces, as the index $n\in\mathbb{N}$ for a neural-network architecture and the number of input samples $M\in\mathbb{N}$ goes to infinity.
 Mathematically, it can be formulated as

 The main error can be split into three parts:

 The first error is the one caused by the finite element approximation, which is assumed to be negligible for a proper choice of $h$.
-In fact, according to the estimate \eqref{error_est}, we can reduce the error as much as we want if we choose proper $h>0$.
-Henceforth, we shall assume that we have chosen suitable $h>0$ which guarantees a sufficiently small error for the finite element approximation.
+In fact, according to the classical theory of the FEM (e.g. \cite{BS08, C02}) if $h>0$ is sufficiently small, then we can expect to obtain a sufficiently small error.
+Therefore, in this paper, we shall assume that we have chosen suitable $h>0$ which guarantees a sufficiently small error for the finite element approximation, and only focus on the convergence of $u_h-u_{h,n,M}$ with a fixed $h>0$.

 The second error is referred to as the approximation error, as it appears when we approximate the target function with a class of neural networks.
 The third error is often called the generalization error, which measures how well our approximation predicts solutions for unseen data.
-We will focus on proving that our approximate solution converges to the finite element solution (which is sufficiently close to the true solution) as a neural network architecture grows and the number of input samples goes to infinity.
+We will focus on proving that our approximate solution converges to the finite element solution (which is sufficiently close to the true solution) as a neural network architecture grows and the number of input samples goes to infinity, i.e., we will show that